raufbabayevdev/apexclaw/README.md

 <a href="https://buymeacoffee.com/argenistherose"><img src="https://img.shields.io/badge/Buy%20Me%20a%20Coffee-Donate-yellow.svg?style=for-the-badge&logo=buy-me-a-coffee" alt="Buy Me a Coffee" /></a>

-### 🙏 Special Thanks

-A heartfelt thank you to the communities and institutions that inspire and fuel this open-source work:

-- **Harvard University** — for fostering intellectual curiosity and pushing the boundaries of what's possible.
-- **MIT** — for championing open knowledge, open source, and the belief that technology should be accessible to everyone.
-- **Sundai Club** — for the community, the energy, and the relentless drive to build things that matter.
-- **The World & Beyond** 🌍✨ — to every contributor, dreamer, and builder out there making open source a force for good.
-This is for you.

-We're building in the open because the best ideas come from everywhere.
-If you're reading this, you're part of it.
-Welcome. 🦀❤️

 ## Contributing

 New to ApexClaw?
 Look for issues labeled [`good first issue`](https://github.com/apexclaw-labs/apexclaw/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) — see our [Contributing Guide](CONTRIBUTING.md#first-time-contributors) for how to get started.
 AI/vibe-coded PRs welcome! 🤖